-Family Planning Only Services is a limited benefit program that provides routine contraceptive-related services to low-income individuals who are at least 15 years of age who are otherwise not eligible for Wisconsin Medicaid or BadgerCare Plus.
-There is no upper age limit for Family Planning Only Services enrollment as long as the member is of childbearing age.
-Members receiving Family Planning Only Services must be receiving routine contraceptive-related services.
+Family Planning Only Services is a limited benefit program that provides routine contraceptive management or related services to low-income individuals who are of childbearing/reproductive age (typically 15 years of age or older) and who are otherwise not eligible for Wisconsin Medicaid or BadgerCare Plus.
+Members receiving Family Planning Only Services must be receiving routine contraceptive management or related services.